DanWahlin/Observable-Store/README.md

     }
     ```

-1. Subscribe to store changes using the store's `stateChanged` observable.
+1. Subscribe to store changes in other areas of the application by using the store's `stateChanged` observable.

     ``` javascript
     // Create CustomersStore object or have it injected if platform supports that